senaite/senaite.core/src/senaite/core/patches/archetypes/README.md

 As soon as we have migrated all contents to Dexterity, we should provide a custom `senaite_catalog_uid` to keep track of the UIDs and maybe references.

+## Base Object

+The module `base_objects` contains patches for the class `Products.Archetypes.BaseObject.BaseObject`, which is the base class for our AT based contents.

+### Patches

+The following methods are patched:

+- `getLabels`
+- `isTemporary`

+### Reason

+Provide a similar methods for AT contents as for DX contents.

+**getLabels**: Get SENAITE labels (dynamically extended fields)

+**isTemporary**: Checks if an object contains a temporary ID to avoid further indexing/processing